 The SILC was established by Executive Order of the governor in October 1985.
 It was further codified under Montana Code Annotated (MCA) 53-7-103.
 The Statewide Independent Living Council is not established as an entity within any State agency and is independent of the Montana state agencies.
+The following is a brief description of the legal status and placement of the SILC:

 The Statewide Independent Living Council is a free-standing body whose members are appointed by the governor.
-The SILC has autonomy and is self-governing, is not incorporated as a 501(c)(3), and receives some administrative support from the DSE.
-The SILC provides an annual report to the Governor.
-To meet Federal and State requirements the SILC reports to the ACL and the DSE.
+The SILC has autonomy and is self-governing.
+It does not have legal status independent of the DSE and receives some administrative support from the DSE.

+The SILC is not required to report to any entity in state government and reports to ACL to meet federal requirements.

 The SILC elects the SILC chairperson and other officers.
-The Executive Committee (chairman, vicechair, and secretary) of the SILC is responsible for implementing the intentions of the SILC, which are expressed through actions taken during the regular meetings of the SILC.
+The Executive Committee (chairman, vice-chair, and secretary) of the SILC is responsible for implementing the intentions of the SILC, which are expressed through actions taken during the regular meetings of the SILC.
 The Executive Committee shall have the authority of the SILC in the management of the business of the SILC between meetings of the SILC, subject to the by-laws established by the SILC.

-5.2 - SILC RESOURCE PLAN
+5.2 SILC Resource plan